 Planned with the student's advisor, the goal of this experience is to provide the student with an opportunity to present his/her research and scholarship in a well-written document to be shared with peers in his/her chosen field.
 The thesis is a scholarly contribution to knowledge in the candidate's selected area of study.
 Thesis research is conducted by degree candidates in consultation with a thesis committee and under the direct supervision of the thesis mentor who must be approved by the program director.
-The written project plan, literature search, and analysis of results is the culminating task for both the Master of Arts in Biblical Studies and the Master of Arts in Christian Leadership.
+The written project plan, literature search, and analysis of results is the culminating task for the Master of Arts in Biblical Studies.
+The Thesis is also an optional culminating task for the Master of Arts in Christian Leadership.
 Thesis progress will be denoted on the transcript using the following course numbers: 622-623; 631-633; 641-653; 661-663.